We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Like most of Procter & Gamble’s top brands, the key to Gain’s success is their ability to understand what their customers want.
 The team at Gain realized that, besides cleaning power, people want their clothes to smell clean and fresh when they come out of the wash.
 They also learned that the type of scents associated with freshness varies by culture.

 Based on these insights, Gain has expanded its product line and developed unique fragrances to appeal to each market around the world.

 In addition to developing appealing fragrances, they’ve also dedicated most of their advertising to promote how amazingly fresh your laundry will smell if you use Gain.

 Check out one of their recent commercials below.

-Tide’s reputation is that they are the toughest detergent on stains, however, Gain is also well-known for their strong cleaning power.
+Tide’s reputation is that they are the toughest detergent on stains; however, Gain is also well-known for its reliable cleaning power.

 So how do you know for sure which brand cleans clothes more effectively?

-Well, first of all, “cleaning power” is somewhat subjective and there is no official rating system that you can use to simply compare the strength of each detergent.
+Well, first of all, “cleaning power” is somewhat subjective, and there is no official rating system that you can use to compare the strength of each detergent.

-However, there are several independent companies that have run tests comparing the effectiveness of Tide, Gain and other detergents on dirt and stains.
+However, several independent companies have run tests comparing the effectiveness of Tide, Gain, and other detergents on dirt and stains.

 According to a recent test conducted by Reviewed.com, a website owned by USA Today, Tide out-cleaned a group of 7 other detergents, including Gain, by about 14%.
 Although Tide outperformed Gain, Gain came in 4th beating out Purex, Arm & Hammer, and All.